Nwebb03/CS450StockPrediction/README.md

 - gameState.py - Manages the state and logic of the Wordle game, including updating guesses, checking words, and initializing game state.
 - valid_guesses.txt - Contains a list of valid guess words.
 - valid_solutions.txt - Contains a list of all valid word solutions.
-- wordsAndEntropies.txt - Contains a list of 10 first guesses with the highest potential entropy.
+- wordsAndEntropies.txt - Contains a list of up to 10 of the best guesses with the highest potential entropy.

 ## Class Documentations: